OneBusAway/onebusaway-ios/README.markdown

 2. [Homebrew](https://brew.sh) - A package manager used to install Xcodegen and Carthage.
 3. [Xcodegen](https://github.com/yonaskolb/XcodeGen) - This is used to generate the `xcodeproj` file used to build the project.
 4. [Carthage](https://github.com/Carthage/Carthage) - Manages third-party dependencies.

-Once you have the four pieces of software install,e
+5. [SwiftLint](https://github.com/realm/SwiftLint) - A tool to enforce Swift style and conventions.

+Once you have the five pieces of software installed, clone the OneBusAway app repository on github.
+(After this rewrite becomes the official version of the app, it will be in the OneBusAway github repository; for now ask Aaron for an invitation.)

     # Make sure you have Xcode 11.x and Homebrew installed.
     xcode-select --install
     brew install xcodegen
     brew install carthage
+    brew install swiftlint
+    # connect to the directory with the app code
+    cd OBAKit
     carthage build --platform iOS
     xcodegen
     open OBAKit.xcodeproj

 ### Things Not Working Right?

+If the `xcode-select --install` command results in an error message that the command line tools are already installed, you can verify that you have the latest version by typing the command `softwareupdate --list` to check whether any software should be updated; then if need be use `softwareupdate --install <project>` to  update it.

+If the `carthage build --platform iOS` command gives an error claiming that it is unable to find utility "xcodebuild" because it is not a developer tool or in PATH, this should fix it:
+`sudo xcode-select -s /Applications/Xcode.app/Contents/Developer` Or see this github issue for other potential solutions: https://github.com/nodejs/node-gyp/issues/569

-After running XcodeGen and opening `OBAKit.xcodeproj`, you should be able to run the OneBusAway app (Command+R) and run unit tests (Command+U).
+After running XcodeGen and opening `OBAKit.xcodeproj`, select the "App" scheme.
+You should then be able to run the OneBusAway app by typing (Command+R) and run unit tests (Command+U).
 If either of these commands do not work, try recreating the OneBusAway scheme:

 1. `Product` Menu > `Scheme` > `Manage Schemes`
 2. Delete the `App` scheme (if it exists)